ar130405 - Fotolia

 One big obstacle is that, in the past, most of the engineering for new tech focused on gathering as much information as possible and then building a business model around it, said Alan Conboy, office of the CTO at Scale Computing.

-This creates a huge burden on companies that built an entire business model on sharing data and data mining.
+This creates a huge burden on companies that built an entire business model on data collection, data mining and sharing data.
 Privacy compliance rules force them to try to track down exactly what data they have and then establish processes to isolate certain data to comply with mandates.

 "They haven't focused on that capability, historically, at all," Conboy said.

-This will leave many companies understaffed and unprepared to implement intricate data protection and security processes to comply, he added.
+This will leave many companies understaffed and unprepared to implement intricate data protection and security requirements to comply, he added.

 "If admins are already struggling today with just subcomponent pieces, then that tells me there is way too much complexity already involved in their day to day," Conboy said.
 "These regulations add to that complexity exponentially."

-As a result, more companies are turning to technology, such as AI and machine learning, to automate at least some compliance processes, such as data location or extraction.
-Old school techniques, such as retention schedules, can help as well, said Ripcord Inc. CEO and founder Alex Fielding.
+As a result, more companies are turning to technology, such as AI and machine learning, to automate at least some regulatory compliance processes, such as data location or extraction.
+Old-school techniques, such as retention schedules, can help as well, said Ripcord Inc. CEO and founder Alex Fielding.

 But, while Fielding said retention schedules in the past were sort of "loosey-goosey," privacy compliance rules increase the risk of exposure dramatically when data is kept beyond the expiration date.